dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 > **Note:** Only those GitHub issues which have **both** labels are recognized by Pelorus as a critical bugs in our "production" environment.

-Ensure the above labels are present and create them in the event of their absence by navingating to the following URL, like in the following image:
+Ensure the above labels are present and create them in the event of their absence by navigating to the following URL, like in the following image:

 : **https://github.com/`<your_org>`/mig-demo-apps/labels**